General Product Questions

 - The use of social media, unsanctioned personal data sharing, malware and phishing techniques for social engineering purposes to gain a foothold in endpoint devices

-Our company’s growth is fueled by the strength of the strength and versatility of the ForeScout CounterACT platform.
+Our company’s growth is fueled by the strength and versatility of the ForeScout CounterACT platform.
 This boils down to five things:

 - Scalability.
 ForeScout CounterACT scales better than anything on the market.
-We have customers today with over 200,000 endpoints, all being managed by a single ForeScout CounterACT Enterprise Manager (EM)console.
-Currently, one EM can managed up to 200 ForeScout CounterACT appliance for a theoretical endpoint management yield of 2,00,000 endpoints.
+We have customers today with over 750,000 endpoints, all being managed by a single ForeScout CounterACT Enterprise Manager console.

 - Manageability.
 ForeScout CounterACT is easy to manage.
 Our engineers have a passion for developing good user interfaces and setup wizards.
 People who test our product and compare it to competitors’ products consistently tell us that ForeScout CounterACT’s user interface is easier and more intuitive than competitors’ products.